suterma/replayer-pwa/doc/media-handling/README.md

 ## Media Handler architecture

-The media handler interface`IMediaHandler` defines all necessary basic manipulations for a Replayer track (see above).
-It does so by either defining the methods on itself, or by providing further interfaces for it (`IAudioFader`).
+The media handler interface `IMediaHandler` defines all necessary basic manipulations for a Replayer track (see above).
+It does so by either defining the methods on itself, or by providing further interfaces for it (e.g. `IAudioFader`).

 ![Media interface architecture](./media-interface-architecture.svg)